ChanikyaMerugu/automating-aws/README.md

-# automating-aws
+# Automating-AWS with python
-python for automating aws
+Python for Automating AWS